FAQ Guests

 How will I see my loved one on stage from so far away?

-Absolutely!
-There will be two giant screens (one on either side of the stage) broadcasting the ceremony for all to enjoy.
+There will be a giant screen behind the stage broadcasting the ceremony for all to enjoy.

 Close